About Ovarian Cancer*

 Ovarian cancer is sometimes called "the disease that whispers" because it very often is not detected until it is

 in the advanced stages.
 Currently, there is no effective means of early detection for the disease.
-About 20% of cases are diagnosed
+As a result, only 46.5% of women

 Some Signs and Symptoms of Ovarian Cancer

 - Abdominal bloating, pelvic and/or abdominal pain, and/or feeling full quickly

 - Unexplained change in bowel habits (constipation or diarrhea)

 - Increasing age, with highest occurrence in women after menopause

 - Family or personal history of ovarian, breast, or colorectal cancer